Spread the love

 We have a solution for hazy hardwod floors!

 Is your hardwood floor looking hazy?
 Don’t worry; Wood Floor Refinishing & Cleaning LLC, is here to help.
 We’re experts in refinishing and restoring hardwood floors to repair and prevent the annoying white milky look.
-We use specially designed non-residue products to clean and protect your floors from dulling.
+We use specially designed non-residue products and professinal equipment to clean and protect your floors from dulling .

 Call us today at (908)864-8374 if you have any questions or if you would like us to help clean, protect and restore your hardwood floor!